Sight-ech/how_to/secure_vps_rocky.md

 ```
 Port 50022
 ```
+---

-**Security tools**
+> **Security tools**  :memo:
-- **SELinux**: Protects the system from unauthorized actions inside the server.
+> - **SELinux**: Protects the system from unauthorized actions inside the server.
 It controls access within the system.
 For example, it can restrict a web server from accessing files outside its designated directory, even if the file permissions allow it.
+>

-- **firewall-cmd**: Protects the system from unauthorized access from outside the server.
+> - **firewall-cmd**: Protects the system from unauthorized access from outside the server.
 It controls external access to your system by defining which ports, protocols, and IPs are allowed or blocked.

+---

 **3. Update SELinux** (if enabled) to allow the new port: